Resilience basins of complex systems: an application to prosumer impacts on power grids: Discussion

 The first, upward-curving half of the sigmoid suggests that each budget parameter ($\phi_L$ and $\phi_B$, respectively) increases the area of the resilience basin exponentially or as a power function rather than linearly.
-The turning point and subsequent plateauing of the sigmoid can be explained the following way: Firstly, the area of the resilience basins is inherently limited to the size of the chosen adverse influence plane.
-Secondly, at low budgets, the resilience basins are located close to the origin of the influence plane, where the probability density $\varrho(\vec{i})$ was defined to be the greatest.
+The turning point and subsequent plateauing of the sigmoid can be explained the following way: First, the area of the resilience basins is inherently limited to the size of the chosen adverse influence plane.
+Second, at low budgets, the resilience basins are located close to the origin of the influence plane, where the probability density $\varrho(\vec{i})$ was defined to be the greatest.
 With increasing budgets, the basins grow into regions of lower and lower probability density, decreasing the gain in probability with each budget increment.\\

-The general dependency of $R$ on the prosumer distance exponent $\varepsilon$ matches the expectations: The optimal strategy is a value of $\varepsilon<1$ for all budgets.
+The general dependency of $R$ on the line allocation parameter $\varepsilon$ matches the expectations: The optimal strategy is a value of $\varepsilon<1$ for all budgets.
 However, the optimum is not independent of the budget, as was hypothesized.
-Instead, it is monotonically and non-linearly increasing with the budget factor $\phi_L$.
+Instead, it is monotonically and non-linearly increasing with the budget $\phi_L$.
 This means that, at lower budgets, it is best to prioritize lines closer to the prosumers.
 The exact optimal values of $\varepsilon$ and their budget dependency are not obvious to justify, but it might be possible to relate them to the average node degree of the network or its small-worldness.\\

-The battery limit factor dependency $R(\lambda)$ also matched our expectations.
+The battery threshold parameter dependency $R(\lambda)$ also matched our expectations.
 The budget-dependent shift of the optimal value of $\lambda$ is mostly linear, as predicted.
 This confirms that the realizable amount of excess injection (which is proportional to $\lambda$) can be scaled up linearly by increasing the battery sizes (which are proportional $\phi_B$).